 - Great product managers are driven by problems rather than solutions.
-They’re able to think outside the box, to come up with alternatives for the same problem, and assess results so they know which direction to take.
+They’re able to think outside the box, come up with alternatives for the same problem, and assess results so they know which direction to take.

 - Product managers often say yes more than they want to, but great product managers say no every time they feel it’s the right thing to do, even if it’s to the CEO.